vishalbelsare/latigo/README.md

 ## About

 Latigo is a service that is responsible for continuously running machine learning algorithms on a set of input sensor data to predict the next datapoint in sensor data.
-This is useful to do predictive maintenance of equipment.
+This is useful to do predictive maintenance for production equipment.

-Latigo follows a schedule to produce its predictions on a set interval.
+The basic operation followsa the following steps:
+- Follow a predefined schedule to determine when prediction should occur.
-Latigo fetches data bout which data sources and ML models to use from Gordo and also uses Gordo to generate the predictions.
+- Fetches meta data about which data sources and ML models to use from Gordo.
+- Fetches the source sensor data from the timeseries API.
+- Uses Gordo to generate the predictions.
-Laigo fetches the source sensor data from the timeseries API and also persists the resulting predictions back to the timeseries API.
+- Persists the resulting predictions back to the timeseries API.

-This project was based on the original prototype project "ioc-gordo-oracle" ( https://github.com/equinor/ioc-gordo-oracle ) and has since evolved to support other needs and technical dependencies.
+This project has been based on the original prototype project "ioc-gordo-oracle" ( https://github.com/equinor/ioc-gordo-oracle ) and has since evolved to support other needs and technical dependencies.

 ## Architecture